bitcoindevkit/bitcoindevkit.org/docs/_blog/bdk_rn_making_of.md

 hidden: true
 draft: false
 ---
-The **BitcoinDevkit**'s **React Native** version (`bdk-rn`) makes it easy to develop bitcoin applications for both Android and IOS mobile platforms.
-Using `bdk-rn` knowledge of the underlying bitcoin and bdk api is not required and using `bdk-rn` is similar to using any other RN module.
-The goal is **Rapid Bitcoin Application Development** by doing the heavy lifting in advance and providing a reusable package for other developers to use.
-Developers simply install using using `yarn add` and start using it in a React Native Project.
-The native code, rust lang implementation, confugurations any other details are all taken care of by `bdk-rn`.
+The **BitcoinDevkit**'s **React Native** library (`bdk-rn`) makes it easy to develop bitcoin applications for both Android and iOS mobile platforms.
+Using `bdk-rn`, knowledge of the underlying bitcoin and BDK API is not required and using `bdk-rn` is similar to using any other RN module.
+The goal is **Rapid Bitcoin Application Development** by doing the heavy lifting in advance and providing a reusable library for other developers to use.
+Developers simply install using `yarn add` and start using it in a React Native Project.
+The native code, Rust lang implementation, configuration and other setup details are all taken care of by `bdk-rn`.

-This article is **NOT a guide on how to use bdk-rn** to build a bitcoin Application, rather this is an insight into how `bdk-rn` was developed.
-For help on how to use `bdk-rn` to develop a bitcoin Wallet or Application please refer to the user guide in the readme on github: https://github.com/LtbLightning/bdk-rn#usage.
+This article is **NOT a guide on how to use bdk-rn** to build a bitcoin application, rather this is an insight into how `bdk-rn` was developed.
+For help on how to use `bdk-rn` to develop a bitcoin wallet or application please refer to the user guide in the [readme]( https://github.com/LtbLightning/bdk-rn#usage) on Github.
 There will be `how to guides` published shortly on getting started with `bdk-rn`.

 ## React Native Architecture

-At a high level, RN consists of the UI front which is essentially JavaScript which interacts with the native IOS and Android platforms over a bridge.
+At a high level, RN consists of the UI front which is essentially JavaScript which interacts with the native iOS and Android platforms over a bridge.
 When communicating over the bridge values from JS are converted to native and vice versa.

-The native part of RN  consists of Android as well as IOS modules and components.
-The Android and IOS sections are full fledged native projects which interact with the JS side over the native bridge.
-A RN project has all the build configuraiton required to build both Android and IOS projects.
+The native part of RN  consists of Android as well as iOS modules and components.
+The Android and iOS sections are full fledged native projects which interact with the JS side over the native bridge.
+A RN project has all the build configuraiton required to build both Android and iOS projects.

-For the purpose of making `bdk-rn`, `bdk-kotlin` is used as the native Android module and `bdk-swift` as native IOS module.
+For the purpose of making `bdk-rn`, `bdk-kotlin` is used as the native Android module and `bdk-swift` as the native iOS module.
 These are configured and wrapped in a RN Project as part of the platform specific native modules within the RN Project.
 This RN Project is then built to be a reusable React Native module.

 ![](./bdk_rn_making_of/BDK-RN-Architecture.png)

 ## Native Integration

-In order to communicate to native modules on Android and IOS, React Native provides React Context API for Java/Kotlin as well as Swift.
+In order to communicate to native modules on Android and iOS, React Native provides React Context API for Java/Kotlin as well as Swift.
 React Context API are used to build the interface to the native bridge allowing communication from JS to native modules.

 bdk-rn uses React Context API plus some native code to wrap and enhance bdk-kotlin and bdk-swift APIs.
-The native code calls and interacts with the Android and IOS native modules which interface with the underlying mobile platform.
+The native code calls and interacts with the Android and iOS native modules which interface with the underlying mobile platform.

 <img src="./bdk_rn_making_of/BDK-RN.png" style="display: block; margin: 0 auto; zoom: 20%" />

 ## Android Module

-We will go into the details of how the BDK Android Module is integrated, similar steps are done for IOS as well.
+We will go into the details of how the BDK Android Module is integrated, we wont cover iOS.

 Starting off with a basic RN project.
 This project will be enhanced with bdk-kotlin and bdk-swift binaries and native code.
-For now lets go into the details for Android, IOS has similar steps to be done.
+For now lets go into the details for Android, iOS has similar steps to be done in Swift.

 The Android native project is located under the root project folder.